CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     {"x": 0, "y": 0, "part": "casters"}    // See vehicle_parts.json for part ids
 ]
                                            /* Important!
 Vehicle parts must be defined in the same order you would install
-                                            * them in the game (ie, frames and mount points first).
+                                            * them in the game (i.e., frames and mount points first).
                                             * You also cannot break the normal rules of installation
                                             * (you can't stack non-stackable part flags). */
 ```